-Chapter 1, “My hybrid location” examines how theology is biography and biography is theology.
+Chapter one, “My Hybrid Location.” examines how theology is biography and biography is theology.
 This chapter describes my social location as an immigrant Asian American woman living in a White Nationalist context.
-Chapter 2, “Chi” studies the Asian concept of Chi is similar to the Christian notion of the Holy Spirit.
+Chapter two, “Chi.” studies the Asian concept of Chi, which is similar to the Christian notion of the Holy Spirit.
 As theology is never pure but syncretistic and hybrid, a Chi-Spirit pneumatological understanding is helpful to Asians and the Asian diaspora.
 The final chapter, “Chi-Spirit Theology“ explores how we seek God’s presence in the world and in our lives.
 As we search for God’s presence in the world, a Chi-Spirit understanding of God becomes helpful and liberative.